Superboy and the Ravers: Plot

 Aura and her group calling themselves the fashion police are confronted by a mysterious zombie-like teenager calling himself Half-Life.
 Half-Life is a 1950s teenager who was killed by an alien spaceship's wreck.
-Its technology somehow keeps him alive (at least to an extent), with a green glowing ectoplasmic goo which takes up about half of his body, and which he can shoot at villains.
+Its technology kept him alive by converting half his body into green slime.
 He has vowed revenge for the death of his family and girlfriend (whom he later reveals had been pregnant).
 He feels he does not fit in with the Ravers at first.
 Later, he wins a fancy alien motorcycle in a game of Truth or Dare, as well as becoming more a part of the group.

 During an altercation with some Khundians who have repeatedly violated the rules of the Event Horizon, Marx revokes their passes; when one of them says that sending them back would be like signing their death warrants, Marx shows no remorse in taking them, saying, "I am prepared to face the consequences of my actions, prepare to face yours", showing that he will take the pass from anyone that violates the rules of the Event Horizon if they cross him, even if it means that they return to their homes and face death.
 It is also revealed that the Event Horizon is on the run from the Darkstars.

 The Ravers group played vital parts in the limited series Genesis.
 The teleportation abilities the group were able to utilize were vital for the collected heroes of Earth.
-They also provided muscle during the battle against the forces of Darkseid and the simultaneous trip into the Source Wall, a battle in which Kaliber lost his vision after seeing the source directly.
+They also provided muscle during the battle against the forces of Darkseid and the simultaneous trip into the Source Wall, a battle in which Kaliber lost his vision after seeing the Source directly.

 On a trip to Metropolis, they confront the villain Metallo.
 After his defeat, his enormous, metallic fists remained behind.
 The group converts them into housing for the needy.

 Tensions arise in the group when Sparx discovers she cannot handle Hero Cruz's homosexuality.

-The long-lived sentient canine Rex the Wonder Dog has made several appearances in the book, associated with his new 'owner', Hero Cruz.
+The long-lived sentient canine Rex the Wonder Dog made several appearances in the book, associated with his new 'owner', Hero Cruz.

-Other characters in the comic include Aura, Superboy, Sparx, Kalliber, and Half-Life.